Duluth, Minnesota, is filled with family travel fun for everyone! Check out our list of the top 16 things to do in Duluth, MN, with kids!

 This 3-story colorful structure is highly visible on the waterfront and kids will enjoy spending a couple of hours here.

 The main highlight of the Duluth Depot for kids is its access to the North Shore Scenic Railroad.
 Departing from the Duluth Depot, North Shore Scenic Railroad offers narrated train rides along the rugged North Shore of Lake Superior.

 Located in downtown Duluth, Duluth Depot is a historic train station built in 1892 that served seven different railway lines.
 Now on the list of U.S. National Register of Historic Places, the Depot is home to the Lake Superior Railroad Museum and Lake Shore Scenic Railroad.

 With seven tracks of model trains and old time business windows to admire, kids also love the interactive scavenger hunt and getting to walk around the train cars.

 13. Skip Stones at Park Point or Brighton Beach

 Get the experience of driving over the Aerial Life Bridge and visit Park Point and/or Brighton Beach.
 Make a pit stop here in order to dip your feet into the chilly Great Lake.
-With an average temperature of 40 degree Fahrenheit, Lake Superior is not typically a kids’ favorite swimming hole.
-Both are great places to skip some of the thousands of smooth rocks that adorn the shoreline, however.
+With an average temperature of 40° F, Lake Superior is not typically a kids’ favorite swimming hole.
+However, both beaches are great places to skip some of the thousands of smooth rocks that adorn the shoreline.

-14. Picnic in Leif Erickson Park and Rose Garden
+14. Picnic in Leif Erikson Park and Rose Garden

 15. Visit Lake Superior Zoo